 - Urban design Inquiry (studio)

 The completion of additional learning activities is required to complete your masters degree.
 Normally, required ALA hours will be distributed evenly across each semester, amounting to 200 hours per semester.
 Part-time programmes will normally require 100 to 150 hours per semester.

-Graduates of this programme can expect to pursue careers as urban or regional planners in public and private sector companies, developing plans for the use of land, helping to create communities, accommodate population growth, and regenerate facilities in urban areas.
+Graduates of this programme can expect to pursue careers as urban or regional planners, developing plans for the use of land, helping to create communities, accommodate population growth, and regenerate facilities in urban areas.